-How a team from Kenya built world's first dhow from recycled plastic
+How a team from Kenya built world's first plastic dhow

 (CNN) — The traditional dhow is made from wood, but an ambitious new project is making waves in the waters of East Africa.

-Its first voyage from the Kenyan island of Lamu to Stone Town in Zanzibar, Tanzania began this month.
+Its first voyage from the Kenyan island of Lamu to Stone Town in Zanzibar, Tanzania, began this month.

 Dubbed the FlipFlopi Project, the dhow will make several stops in towns and cities along its 500 km route to spread a "plastic revolution" to the coastal communities of Kenya and Tanzania, according to Dipesh Pabari, the project's team leader.